 For your help, we’re listing some of the best window box vegetables below:

 List of Best Window box Vegetables

 With its shallow roots and quick-growing nature, lettuce makes for a top contender for window boxes.
 Also, check out the list of best lettuce varieties here.

 Click here for lettuce growing tips.

-A small box is all you need to grow spinach right by the kitchen window or in a balcony.
-Petunias, marigolds, and parsley are great spinach companion plants.
+A small box is all you need to grow spinach right by the kitchen window or on a balcony.
+Petunias, marigolds, and parsley are excellent spinach companion plants.
 It is one of the best window box vegetables!

 Learn everything about growing spinach here.